Lin'an, Hangzhou

 Lin'an is rich in natural resources, abundant in rainfall, and has a warm climate.
-All of these factors work together allowing the district to be covered with 71.3% forest.
+It remains heavily forested, with 71.3% tree cover.
 Such an ecological environment breeds more than 4,700 biological species.
 Mountains, lakes, forest, hot springs, caves, and other ancient remains are everywhere.
-The district's Daming Mountain and Tianmu Mountain are its well-known attractions.
+The district's Daming and Tianmu Mountains are well-known attractions, and Gongchen Pagoda and the mausoleums of the Qian dynasty of Wuyue are sites of national historical importance.

 Geography and climate

 The climate in Lin'an is temperate and humid subtropical monsoon.
 The annual average temperature is 16.0 °C with 1460 mm of precipitation.